 In The End

 If you live in the United States and are looking for a weekend getaway or a mountain getaway, this place is the perfect spot.
-It has everything an outdoor enthusiast would like to do and get an adrenalin rush.
+It has everything an outdoor enthusiast would like to do and get an adrenaline rush.

 There is a lot to experience here, even if you are visiting just for the day.
-Trek, hike, boat, fish, climb and do everything you want to do while staying at the campsite.
+Trek, hike, boat, fish, climb, and do everything you want to do while staying at the campsite.
 Create memories by capturing the untouched beauty of these mountains.